sobomax/digger/README.md

   - [ ] digger AI to make teamplay/deathmatch interesting even in single-player mode
   - [ ] teamplay

 We plan to keep the source code free and open at all times.
+Digger Remastered is licensed under the terms of GNU General Public License version 2.